SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 *	**`SampleMethod`**
 *	**`DIRTYHack`**

-If it cannot be thought of an appropriate name, there is a good possibility that the function is responsible for more than one functionality or lacks clearly defined goal.
-In such a case, it is better to think of how the function can be subdivided into smaller functions.
+If you can't think of an appropriate name, there is a good possibility that the function is responsible for more than one functionality or lacks a clearly defined goal.
+In such cases, it is better to think of how the function can be subdivided into smaller functions.

 ### Naming of the function’s parameters